STEMTera/stemtera.github.io/en/begin/_posts/2000-04-01-getting-started-circuits.md

 author: jpliew
 title: "Getting Started with Circuits"
 layout: guide
+post-card-type: article
 lang: en
 chapter : 4
+description: How to blink an LED using the (STMB).
 contents:
 - Exercise 1 - Blinking LED
 parts: